 Paid webinars are incredibly rewarding, especially for businesses.
 Whether you’re an up and coming business venture or big company looking forward to trying something new, paid webinars can help your business.

 Now, the question is this: how much should you charge for your webinar?
 The answer to that depends on a number of factors.
 All of which can tie back to “what is it worth to your audience”?

 Take note of these things as you decide just how much you should be charging for webinars:

-Before they sign up for the webinar your prospective audience is asking themselves: “What’s in It For Me?”
+Before they sign up for the webinar, your prospective audience is asking themselves: “What’s in it for me?”
 And if the answer to that question isn’t really compelling – they won’t register regardless of the price.
 When you’re marketing your event, see if you can translate the benefit that the attendees will receive, into a dollar value, in either cost savings or additional revenue.

 As for what certain organizations charge, we see Bar Associations charging members $125 and non-members $150 for a 90-minute Continuing Legal Education Program.
 I see religious groups charging $49 for a 60-minute presentation.
-If the presentation is for professional credit – you will be able to charge more because your audience has to get the credit one way or the other – and sitting at their desk is a lot simpler than travelling.
+If the presentation is for professional credit – you will be able to charge more because your audience has to get the credit one way or the other – and sitting at their desk is a lot simpler than traveling.

 For general education events (which are not for credit), the price point is generally between $50 – $90, but we’ve seen it much higher.

 The content or topic